ABOUT THE FOUNDER

 CEO / Founder Financially Fit Employees, Inc.

-Hi, I’m Kimberly Greenman.
-I began my career as a counselor providing social services, where I quickly learned that although people could make money, they never felt like they had enough.
-This is a very common experience and I knew I could help.
-So, I called upon my counseling and financial research skills and created a program to empower others to become financially fit.
+Hi, I’m Kimberly.
+I began my career providing therapeutic services, where I quickly learned that although people could make money, they never felt like they had enough.
+I found this issue of financial stress to be a very common experience and I knew I could help.
+So, I called upon my therapeutic and financial research skills and created a service to empower others to become financially fit.

 As founder of Financially Fit Employees™, I bring almost three decades of academic and practical experience aimed specifically at identifying and implementing tools to help individuals and companies solve what I call “financial wellness” problems.
 My unique combination of training and experience has allowed me to target specific financial wellness “interventions” that are proven to help people become Financially Fit.
 During that process, our clients become financially educated, empowered, and confident, which has far-reaching effects in their personal and professional lives.

 My years spent offering therapeutic services highlighted the compounding issues financial distress causes in people’s lives, creating a stressful cycle that’s difficult to break.
-In working with clients, I have identified many root causes - large and small - and determined that financial interventions are an effective way to break that stressful and destructive cycle.
-Once successful habits replace the old ones, there are proven benefits at home and at work.
+In working with clients, I have identified many root causes - large and small - and determined that financial interventions are an effective way to break that stressful cycle.
+Once successful habits replace the old ones, there are proven benefits at work and at home.